-Gotimna Pictures, LLC and Dante Coin present Dante's Hell - a film produced and directed by Boris Acosta.
+Gotimna Pictures, LLC and Count Serego Alighieri present Dante's Hell - a film produced and directed by Boris Acosta.

 The Divine Comedy - Inferno, Purgatorio and Paradiso - is known as the greatest Christian story ever written after The Gospel.
 It is also an allegory of life; a vision of the world of the hereafter.
 The story is divided into one hundred chapters (cantos), which reflects the Christian faith and is considered one of the greatest literature classics of all time.
 It was the first poem ever written in Italian, through which Dante hoped to convert a wrong done world to righteousness and also gave the Italian people a common written language, and a spoken one later on.